3. Coursework, Grading, and Academic Standing

 3.3.2 Satisfactory (S) and Unsatisfactory (U)

 Programs designate courses for which S/U grading may be elected.
 With permission from the advisor and the instructor, a student may elect S/U grading in a course that would otherwise be letter graded.
-Instructors cannot assign letter grades to students electing courses designated as S/U. A grade of “S” indicates satisfactory performance and is counted toward the credit requirements of the graduate program.
+With permission from the advisor and the instructor, and up until the final day of classes in the term, a student may elect S/U grading in a course that would otherwise be letter graded.
+A grade of “S” indicates satisfactory performance and is counted toward the credit requirements of the graduate program.
 A grade of “S” is considered to be a grade of “B” or better.
 A grade of “U” is assigned when performance is not acceptable and is not counted toward a student’s required credit hours.
 Grades of “S” and “U” are not factored into the GPA or Michigan Honors Points.